'Dune: Part Two' trailer: Everything you need to know about the plot, cast and more

 Directed by Villeneuve, the sequel is produced by Warner Bros.
 Pictures and Legendary Entertainment.
 It was shot in Budapest, Abu Dhabi, Jordan and Italy.

-Hero image: Courtesy Photo by Niko Tavernise – © nikotavernise.com/IMDb; Featured image: Courtesy IMDb
+(Hero image: Photo by Niko Tavernise – © nikotavernise.com/IMDb; Featured image credit: IMDb)